kawaiigabrielneko/tp/docs/team/kawaiigabrielneko.md

 Given below are my contributions to the project.

 * **New Feature**: Added insurances.
-  * What it does: Allows the user keep track of all insurances held by each person in the address book.
+  * What it does: Allows the user keep track of all insurances held by each client in the address book.

 * **Code contributed**: [RepoSense link]()